mia-platform/documentation/docs/release_notes/RN_v10-0/platform_10-0-1_releasenotes.md

 #### Endpoint section

-Fixed problems that prevented a user to update "Show in API Portal", "Support only JSON format on request", "Force the endpoint to pass through the Microservice Gateway", "Support only JSON format on response", "Timeout", "Rate limit", "Request body size limit" values in Endpoint Settings
+Fixed problems that prevented a user to update some values in endpoint settings, in particular:
+* "Show in API Portal";
+* "Support only JSON format on request";
+* "Force the endpoint to pass through the Microservice Gateway";
+* "Support only JSON format on response";
+* "Timeout";
+* "Rate limit";
+* "Request body size limit";

 ## How to update your Console